Vietnam.vn - Nền tảng quảng bá Việt Nam

 BPA has been a controversial ingredient in the production of canned food linings because it can cause serious health effects.

-Today, BPA-free liners like acrylic or epoxy polyester are more commonly used, but they are not completely safe either because they still contain microplastics.
+Today, BPA-free liners like acrylic or epoxy polyester are more commonly used, but they are not completely safe either as they still contain microplastics.

 Luckily, there are alternatives you can use.
-Before you put on your apron and head into the kitchen, consider adding the following items to reduce your exposure to microplastics.
+Before you put on your apron and head into the kitchen, consider adding the following items to your kitchen to reduce your exposure to microplastics.

 Instead of using plastic cookware, you can try wooden or stainless steel utensils, try using glass, ceramic and steel containers.

-Tea bags may contain plastic, but a safer alternative might be loose-leaf tea.
-To avoid the risk of contamination from the spices, switch to glass or ceramic packaging.
+Tea bags may contain plastic, but a safer alternative may be loose-leaf tea.
+To avoid the risk of contamination from spices, switch to glass or ceramic packaging.

 Plastic straws are harmful to both the environment and your body.
 A better alternative is a metal or bamboo straw that can be washed and reused.
 Even paper straws can be a better alternative to plastic straws.